COVID-19 pandemic in South Korea: View of foreign media

 The Washington Post has praised the South Korean government's handling of coronavirus outbreak and stated that South Korea is a model for the U.S. response instead of Iran.
 The Washington Post also appreciated South Korea's response as a successful model for democratic countries.

 Agence France-Presse has compared South Korea's handling of coronavirus outbreak with China.
 The newspaper stated that "While China locked down cities, Seoul embraced widespread testing and public notice of movements of those infected, raising some privacy concerns".
 Also, AFP analyzed that the South Korean government handled the crisis using a model of open information, public participation, and widespread testing.
 Additionally, according to the paper, Masahiro Kami, a chairperson of the Tokyo-based Medical Governance Research Institute stated that South Korea is a good model for every country for handling the coronavirus outbreak.

 WSJ analyzed the aggressive Coronavirus Test Program in South Korea.
 The government contacted the citizens proactively to test the coronavirus in various ways including a home visit, a quick 10 minutes drop off drive-through COVID-19 testing centre free of charge.
-Although South Korea has not yet defeated the outbreak, experts credit the emphasis on energetic COVID-19 test program with reducing case numbers and fatalities.
+Although South Korea did not stop the outbreak, experts credit the emphasis on energetic COVID-19 test program with reducing case numbers and fatalities.

 UPI has analyzed that South Korea's model has worked on handling coronavirus outbreak without any further harder restrictions on foreigners.
 The paper also observed that Health authorities have aggressively promoted hygiene and social distancing.
 Additionally, according to the paper Kim Jong-hwan, an administrator at Seoul Metropolitan Eunpyeong Hospital positively evaluated the government's deal with coronavirus outbreak by stating that "The government's response has been so well-organized.
 I'm proud of it."